ll-0013py/VoiceTranslateFlow/README.md

 # Preparation
 ## Common to all
 Before use this program, you need to import the libraries described in requirements.txt.

+This one is basically intended to run on Google Colaboratory.
+If you want to run it in your local environment, please change the following variables to suit your environment.

+- env_path
+- context_path
+- prompt_fix_jp_path (optional)
+- output_dir

 ## API related
 Also, create `.env` file in root directory and write variables (API keys) as follows: